 Origin and History

-On the eve of the War of the Austrian Succession, the name of the regiment was changed once more to "His Majesty's 1st Regiment of Carabiniers".
+On the eve of the War of the Austrian Succession (1740-48), the name of the regiment was changed once more to "His Majesty's 1st Regiment of Carabiniers".
 In 1742, it became known as the "7th Regiment of Horse" or alternatively as the "Irish Horse".
+In 1743, after the Battle of Dettingen, each troop of the regiment contributed 10 men and horses to replace the losses of the regiments of horse on foreign service.
+In 1744, each troop of the regiment once more contributed 10 men and horses to complete the regiments of horse on foreign service.
 In 1746, when three Regiments of Horse were converted to Dragoon Guards, the "7th Regiment of Horse" became the "3rd Regiment of Horse".

 This regiment had 2 squadrons as it was usual for heavy cavalry regiments.

 During the Seven Years' War, the regiment was under the command of: